Inria-NERV/happyFeat/docs/index.md

 * **Easy to use GUI** allowing to extract and visualize classification features, and select the most relevant ones for training a classifier.
 * Use **Spectral Power** or **Coherence-based** features for classification.
 HappyFeat allows to extract & visualize both types of features in parallel, and **mix them at the training level**.
 * Feature selection and classifier training can be done multiple times in a row, until satisfactory results are achieved.
-* A **worspace management system** keeps tracks of all extraction- and training-related manipulations, and enables a high degree of reproducibility.
+* A **workspace management system** keeps tracks of all extraction- and training-related manipulations, and enables a high degree of reproducibility.

 ### Available pipelines: